 Commerce Street and 7th Avenue South

 Location: L-shaped street between 7th Avenue South and Barrow Street.
 What’s there now: Commerce Street.
-When laid out in the 1820s, the short road was originally called Cherry Lane, but was quickly renamed Commerce Street.
-The name lives on in the Cherry Lane Theatre, and a Cherry Lane street sign was installed in the early 2000s.
+When laid out in the 1820s, the short road was originally supposedly called Cherry Lane, but was quickly renamed Commerce Street.
+This explanation turns out to be mythical; the first owner of the Cherry Lane Theatre spread that rumor to drum up business.
+Nonetheless, a Cherry Lane street sign was installed in the early 2000s.

 THE STRANGE CASE OF WEST 4TH STREET